 These Volksgrenadiers first saw use playing the Bloody Bucket campaign and if you want to see how the platoons fared in action you can follow the campaign starting here.

-With the Volksgrenadiers making their first appearance in late 1944 another unit to consider for the same later stages of the war are the Volkssturm.
+With the Volksgrenadiers making their first appearance in late 1944, another unit to consider for the same later stages of the war are the Volkssturm.
 Given their odd assortment of clothing and weapons, in practice there is probably no such thing as a 'standard' Volkssturm unit, they are likely to be dressed and armed in an array of clothing.
-Wartime Miniatures (now produced by Simon's Soldiers) has a very suitable set of Volkssturm that meet this requirement with a mix of uniform styles that stretch from the interwar years through to Hitler Youth.
+Wartime Miniatures (now produced by Simon's Soldiers) has a very suitable set of Volkssturm that meet this requirement, with a mix of uniform styles that stretch from the interwar years through to Hitler Youth.

 Heavy support also comes in the form of a Pak40.
 In this case the gun is from Zvezda and the crew from the old Wartime Miniatures range (now sold by Simon's Soldiers).

 Finally this bring us to the Waffen SS platoon.
 I know this is a touchy subject for many gamers, several I know simply will not contemplate having an SS unit in their collection.
-While I share their distaste for the SS I don't have quite the same issues when it comes to featuring the unit in a game or collection.
-To collect them or play them in a game is not to endorse them, anymore than I necessarily endorse any of the sides or units that I play in any game.
-As a historical gamer I'm exploring or replaying history, it doesn't follow that I am passing judgement on either side (even if I do hold some very strong opinions).
-The Second World War in Europe was a war against the Nazi project, it's an ugly aspect of the German war machine that shouldn't be ignored and something I'm comfortable with including for that very reason.
+While I share their distaste for the SS, I don't have quite the same issues when it comes to featuring the unit in a game or collection.
+To collect them or play them in a game, is not to endorse them, anymore than I necessarily endorse any of the sides or units that I play in any game.
+As a historical gamer, I'm exploring or replaying history, it doesn't follow that I am passing judgement on either side (even if I do hold some very strong opinions).
+The Second World War in Europe was a war against the Nazi project.
+It's an ugly aspect of the German war machine that shouldn't be ignored and something I'm comfortable with including for that very reason.

 The late war Waffen SS platoon in Chain of Command is very similar in composition to a standard panzer grenadier platoon and this is the unit I've chosen to represent.
-As is the case for most of my German units all of the figures are from the AB range.
+As is the case for most of my German units, all of the figures are from the AB range.

 The platoon HQ consists of an Obersharfuhrer (senior leader).
 I have a few of these and as with all my senior leaders they are on a rectangular base.

-As I have done with PIAT and bazooka teams for other armies I have some teams with two figures to a base and others with the figures individually based.
-This just gives greater flexibility and as these teams invariably fire from concealed positions it allows the two figures to be placed into confined spaces a little easier.
+As I have done with PIAT and bazooka teams for other armies, I have some teams with two figures to a base and others with the figures individually based.
+This just gives greater flexibility and as these teams invariably fire from concealed positions, it allows the two figures to be placed into confined spaces a little easier.

 The basing system makes it easy to distinguish the senior leaders from the junior leaders.